20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Several balls and a goal

-And you wonder, is this exercise of any use?
-Of course, it does, and if not, look at how Spanish legend Vero Boquete is able to score, here, in front of the goalkeeper.
-Behind that shot, that perfect adaptation of the body, there are numerous roulettes like the one we have shown you.
+And you may be wondering, is this exercise any good?
+Well, yes, of course, and if not watch how Spanish legend Vero Boquete is able to define, here, in front of the goalkeeper.
+Behind that shot, behind that perfect adaptation of the body, there are numerous roulettes like the one we have shown you.

 Headers

-But beware, because you do play football with your feet, but not only with them.
-In fact, in our sport, strategy and stationary play are becoming more and more important, and nothing is as crucial as knowing how to head a shot.
-To work on this, we bring you a super fun exercise to do in a team, applied by Spanish coach Víctor Sánchez del Amo in his time at Málaga CF.
+But be careful, because soccer is played with the feet, but not only.
+In fact, in our sport, strategy and stationary play are becoming more and more important, and nothing is as crucial as knowing how to headers.
+To work on this, we bring you a super fun exercise to do in a team, applied by the Spanish coach Victor Sanchez del Amo in his time at Malaga CF.

-The method is easy: create a competition between two teams, and each player receives a pass from his teammates who wait in line for their turn.
-It is entertaining, competitive, dynamic and, as can be seen in the Málaga video, it can be done without goalkeepers.
+The method is easy: create a competition between two teams, and each player will receive a pass from his teammates who are waiting in line for their turn.
+It is entertaining, competitive, dynamic and, moreover, as can be seen in the Malaga video, it can be done without goalkeepers.

 ➔ Level of the exercise: Medium